11+ Information and Frequently Asked Questions

 Frequently Asked Questions

-- The tests will take place on Saturday 19 and Saturday 26 September 2020 at Spalding Grammar School.
+- The tests will take place at Spalding Grammar School.

 - A letter will be sent to parents at the start of September with information about the times of the test

-- There is limited parking on site - our Sixth Form students will show you where to park.
+- There is no parking on site.
 Please be aware that there is no place for you to stay on site during the tests.

 - Please also be aware that the roads around School will be congested on the morning of the tests.